nsrau/azure-docs.it-it/articles/automation/automation-runbook-gallery.md

 7. Facoltativamente, modificare il nome del runbook e quindi fare clic su **OK** per importare il runbook.
 8. Il runbook viene visualizzato nella scheda **Runbook** per l'account di automazione.

-### <a name="adding-a-powershell-runbook-to-the-gallery"></a>Aggiunta di un Runbook di PowerShell alla raccolta
+### <a name="adding-a-powershell-runbook-to-the-gallery"></a>Adding a PowerShell runbook to the gallery

-Microsoft consiglia di aggiungere manuali operativi al PowerShell Gallery che si ritiene utile ad altri clienti.
-Il PowerShell Gallery accetta i moduli di PowerShell e gli script di PowerShell.
-Per aggiungere un Runbook, è possibile [caricarlo nell'PowerShell Gallery](/powershell/gallery/how-to/publishing-packages/publishing-a-package).
+Microsoft encourages you to add runbooks to the PowerShell Gallery that you think would be useful to other customers.
+The PowerShell Gallery accepts PowerShell modules and PowerShell scripts.
+You can add a runbook by [uploading it to the PowerShell Gallery](/powershell/scripting/gallery/how-to/publishing-packages/publishing-a-package).

 > [!NOTE]
-> Manuali operativi grafici non supportati in PowerShell Gallery.
+> Graphical runbooks are not supported in PowerShell Gallery.

 ## <a name="modules-in-powershell-gallery"></a>Moduli in PowerShell Gallery